-Media Times Limited ("the Company") was incorporated in Pakistan on 26 June 2001 as a private limited company is limited company and was converted into public limited company on 06 March 2007.
-The Company is listed on Palisted listed on Pakistan Stock Exchange.
-The registered office of the Company is located at 2nd Floor Pace Shopping Mall 19 Shopping Mall, Fortress Stadium Lahore Cantt.
+Media Times Limited ("the Company") was incorporated in Pakistan on 26 June 2001 as a private limited company and was converted into public limited company on 06 March 2007.
+The Company is listed on Pakistan Stock Exchange.
+The registered office of the Company is located at 2nd Floor Pace Shopping Mall, Fortress Stadium Lahore Cantt.
 Lahore.
 The Company has regional offices in Karachi & Islamabad.
 The Company is primarily involved in printing and publishing daily English and Urdu news papers in the name of "Daily Times" and "AajKal" respectively.